Health · Chronic Pain & Aging

 ★★★★☆

-"The first ten days were rough — some headaches, a little nausea.
+“The first ten days were rough, a few headaches, a little off.
 I almost stopped.
-My doctor told me to push through, that it's the body adjusting.
-He was right.
+My doctor told me it’s the body adjusting and to push through.
 By week three I felt like a different person.
-Six months later I'm gardening again.
-I had stopped gardening in 2023."
+Six months later I’m gardening again, and I had stopped gardening in 2023.”

 Reader Comments (47)